She became a mother after Islamic State captivity. A decade on, Yazidi community shuns her children - KESQ

 The militants separated her from family members.
 She had to trade her Kurdish dialect for Arabic.
 For years, she’s lived under a different name.

 Gradually, she started praying and fasting without being told to.
-She became so used to being swathed in the IS-required garb for women — black robes, gloves and a face covering — that, at first, she felt virtually naked when she changed into other clothes.
+She became so used to being swathed in the IS-required garb for women — black robes, gloves, a face covering — that, at first, she felt virtually naked when she donned other clothes.

 She had been robbed of her childhood.